1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Who is most at risk for this condition?
+Who is most at risk to this condition?

 Is ERCP a safe procedure?

-Most insurance plans cover diagnostic tests and treatments for choledocholithiasis, especially when using the correct ICD-10 code (K80.5).
+Most insurance plans can cover the diagnostic tests and treatment of choledocholithiasis with the use of the correct ICD-10 code (K80.5) by experts.

 Related Blogs